Contents

 - User-facing deletion is restricted and handled by request workflow

-The self-assessment platform and marketing website are hosted and delivered through Cloudflare infrastructure.
-Cloudflare may log access requests including IP addresses as part of standard secure server operation.
+The board audit platform and marketing website are hosted and delivered through Cloudflare infrastructure.
+The School Portal at portal.governanceassurance.co.uk is hosted on Vercel (EU, London region).
+Both providers may log access requests including IP addresses as part of standard secure server operation.

 4.3 Email (authentication and notifications)

-Authentication magic links and notification emails are sent through configured email infrastructure.
+Authentication emails containing one-time sign-in codes or sign-in links, together with notification emails, are sent through configured email infrastructure.
 Email in transit is encrypted where supported by receiving systems.

 4.4 Contact form routing